dodie/testing-in-bash/example-shpec/readme.md

 ✔️ The DSL itself is extensible with custom matchers.

-⚠️ as in other frameworks you could just define them as a function but you should put them in an extra file under shpec/matchers/ to have them reuseable.
+You can define custom matchers simply as functions, but in order to make them reusable, you have to put them in an extra file under `shpec/matchers/`.

-If all else fails Bash functions can be directly called from the tests, and with that custom assertions can be implemented.
+⚠️ If all else fails Bash functions can be directly called from the tests, and with that custom assertions can be implemented.
 However it might have the downside that the bashy code has to interface with the DSL, which might be not so convenient, and the test code will be a mix of DSL and bash.